Radforsk Innovation

 • Oslo Science Hub

-In 2028, yet another extension of Oslo Cancer Cluster Innovation Park is scheduled for completion.
+In 2030, yet another expansion of Campus Radiumhospitalet is scheduled for completion.

 • Institute for Cancer Research